European Hedgehog Diet & Feeding Behaviour - Folklore

 Snake venom is apparently not the only toxicant that is less effective against hedgehogs.
 Several species of beetle that secrete distasteful chemicals when disturbed or attacked are still eaten by hogs.
 Oil beetles (Meloe) and the appropriately-named blister beetles (Lytta) secrete cantharidin, a type of lipid called a terpenoid that can cause urinary tract irritation and genital swelling; it can also be toxic to humans.
 Cantharidin is given to the female beetle during mating by the male and is used to cover the eggs, thus protecting them from predators; in human medicine, when diluted it can be used to treat warts and remove tattoos.
 When Lytta or Meole beetles are attacked, they secrete cantharidin, but hedgehogs apparently ignore it.
-While feeding, hedgehogs also seem to pay little attention to the melittin in apitoxin (bee venom), the mastoparan in wasp venom or the stinging bites of ants.
+While feeding, hedgehogs also seem to pay little attention to the melittin in apitoxin (bee venom), Herter recounting one example of a hog being stung by 52 bees without any appreciable effect, the mastoparan in wasp venom or the stinging bites of ants.

 Carrying fruit on spines

 I think most hedgehog biologists, and probably some hog fans, have at some point attempted to make an apple stick on the spines of their subject.
 As a child, in 1988, I remember Sir Peter Scott’s regimental narration of the Anglia TV Junior Survival episode The Truth about Mrs. Tiggywinkle, in which film-maker Elizabeth Bomford managed to impale a small, soft apple on the spines of one of their stars – the golf ball sized fruit remained attached for a few seconds, until the walking motion of the hedgehog dislodged it a few metres from where it had been impaled.
 Nigel Reeve wrote of how Pat Morris tried a similar experiment during the BBC’s The Great Hedgehog Mystery in 1982, with comparable results and, similarly, in April 2019 a police officer in China impaled numerous cherries on the spines of a hedgehog, but they begin falling off as soon as the animal walks away.